 Journey by road for approximately 1 and a half hours to Kyoto.
 Capital for 1,000 years, this enchanting city is the epitome of traditional Japan.

 Upon arrival, stroll through the Arashiyama bamboo forest and admire the towering thickets.
-Also visit Ryoanji Temple, home to Japan's most famous zen garden and the famous 'Golden Pavilion' Kinkakuji Temple.
+Also visit Ryoanji, the 'temple of the peaceful dragon' and the famous Kinkakuji, also known as the 'Golden Pavilion' due to its gold-like exterior.